0

 Maintaining a stable hierarchy within the herd and limiting the frequent introduction of new individuals helps to reduce social tensions.
 Withdrawal areas should be provided for vulnerable or dominated animals.

-Careful observation of the animals enables early detection of signs of stress, such as abnormal posture, reduced appetite or aggressive behavior.
-Farmers need to intervene at the earliest signs to prevent stress from becoming chronic.
+Careful observation of the animals can quickly detect signs of stress, such as abnormal posture, reduced appetite or aggressive behavior.
+Breeders must intervene at the earliest signs to prevent stress from becoming chronic.

 What farm animal products can be found on the Soin-et-Nature website?